This post may contain affiliate links. Please read my disclosure policy.

 About This Recipe

-These grab-and-go pumpkin protein overnight oats are seriously one of the greatest meal prep options.
-They only take 5 minutes to prep, plus they come together with a handful of simple ingredients you can keep on hand at all times!
+They only take 5 minutes to prep, plus they come together with a handful of simple ingredients you probably have on hand!

 Still hesitant?
-Just give one a go!
+Just give one a go.
 This recipe is written for one serving, so it’s a great way to try them without making extra and not liking them.
-And if you find you really like them (I think you will), you can prepare more next time.
+And if you find you really like them, you can prepare more next time!

 Why You’ll Love These Pumpkin Protein Overnight Oats